aidanmanternach/cse15l-lab-reports/lab-report-3-week-5.md

 ./biomed/gb-2002-3-12-research0077.txt:          the JAVA applet WebMol [ 35].
 In this setting, the color ./biomed/gb-2003-4-8-r51.txt:            visualized using QuickPDB, a Java applet developed by
 ```
-This screenshot illustrates the difference between using ```-w``` and not.
+This illustrates the difference between using ```-w``` and not.
 For the first command when using ```-w``` it only returned lines with apple, while the second command returned lines with words like pineapple as apple is contained in that word.
 ```
 # This command output has been cropped
 $ grep  "earl" ./plos/*.txt